wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

       from replace.rb:2:in `<main>'

-As you can see a subtle change is made to the error output, now we have exact information about were the string was created.
+As you can see a subtle change is made to the error output, now we have exact information about where the string was created, helping you to find where the issue is.

 ### Same value literals points to the same object

-Same value literals points to the same object, i.e. `a` and `a` points to the same object.
+Same value literals points to the same object, i.e. 'a' and  'a' points to the same object.
 In Ruby we can compare two objects in different ways.
 Let's run a small test with and without frozen strings to see what's changed.